timhughes/vagrant_ansible_k8s_cluster/README.md

 ## Setup

-Vagrant does most of the setup here.
+Vagrant does most of the initial setup here.
 It uses an Ansible provisioner to get a very basic install following the instructions from official docs starting at [Installing kubeadm] and going as far as [Creating a single control-plane cluster with kubeadm].
 It uses the [Docker Container Runtime Interface] (CRI) and the [Calico Container Network Interface] (CNI)